stevwyman/open_interest/README.md

 ### -t update

-updates the data for the specified underlaying and the specified expiry date
+updates the data for the specified underlying and the specified expiry date

 ### -t list